Recent Posts

 Sak Yant Tattoo: A Journey 15 Years In The Making

-Introduction More than 15 years ago, while flipping through TV channels (back when that was still a thing), I stumbled upon a brief but unforgettable video clip—just a couple of minutes of raw, mesmerizing chaos.
+Introduction Sak Yant Tattoo: A Journey 15 Years In The Making.
+More than 15 years ago, while flipping through TV channels (back when that was still a thing), I stumbled upon a brief but unforgettable video clip—just a couple of minutes of raw, mesmerizing chaos.
 It was footage from the Sak Yant Wai Kru ceremony at Wat Bang Phra, a temple just outside Bangkok.
 Sak Yant is an ancient form of Thai sacred tattooing that blends intricate geometric designs, Buddhist mantras, and animist symbols—each believed to offer protection, strength, or good fortune.
 Wai Kru is a traditional Thai ritual where students pay respect to their teachers (ajarns) to show gratitude and receive blessings for wisdom and success.
 Combine the two at a sacred temple with over 10,000 followers in trance-like states, and you get an experience like no other.
 Years later, I found myself in Thailand.
 That brief video memory resurfaced, leading me to Wat Bang Phra to witness the Wai Kru ceremony firsthand.
-The experience was so powerful that I returned eight years in a row, captivated by the spiritual energy and devotion surrounding the tradition. [...]
+The experience was so powerful that I returned eight years in a row, [...]

 304, 2025